 PRICE

-Your electronics setup is the traditional three-way pickup selector and the rail Stratocaster single coil arrangement, while all the trimmings and aesthetics give the authentic Strat look and feel.
+Your electronics setup is the five-way pickup selector and the Stratocaster single coil arrangement, while all the trimmings and aesthetics give the authentic Strat look and feel.
+While there are differences between this and the American model, they're pretty difficult to tell apart, on the surface.

-The noticeable differences between the Standard and American Strats is much less than that of the Epiphone and Gibson Les Pauls.
+The noticeable differences between the Player and American Strats is much less than that of the Epiphone and Gibson Les Pauls.
+The Players are ideal for both beginners and professionals, accommodating nearly any skill level or style

 In particular, it's one of the single most popular guitars within the blues genre.